Sino-Soviet relations: People's Republic of China

-Stalin allowed Kim Il-sung to launch the Korean War.
-However, both Kim Il-sung and Stalin did not consider that the United States would intervene into that war immediately, if at all.
-Kim Il-sung could not sustain the attack against the United States Army.
-When Kim Il-sung required military assistance from the Soviet Union and China, Mao agreed to send Chinese troops, but asked the Soviet Air Forces to provide air cover.
+Stalin allowed Kim Il Sung to launch the Korean War.
+However, both Kim Il Sung and Stalin did not consider that the United States would intervene into that war immediately, if at all.
+Kim Il Sung could not sustain the attack against the United States Army.
+When Kim Il Sung required military assistance from the Soviet Union and China, Mao agreed to send Chinese troops, but asked the Soviet Air Forces to provide air cover.
 As the two leaders distrusted each other, Stalin agreed with sending Chinese troops to Korea, but refused to provide air cover.
 Since without the air cover from the Soviet Union, Mao once considered that China did not send troops into Korea, and Stalin at one time decided to give up the Korea Peninsula.
-After much cogitation, Mao solely sent Chinese troops into Korea on 19 October 1950 under an extremely hard Chinese economic and military situation.
+After much thought, Mao solely sent Chinese troops into Korea on 19 October 1950 under an extremely hard Chinese economic and military situation.
 This activity ultimately changed the Sino-Soviet relationship.
 After 12 days of Chinese troops entering the war, Stalin allowed the Soviet Air Forces to provide air cover, and supported more aid to China.
 Mao sending Chinese troops to take part in the Korean War was followed by large-scale economic and military cooperation between China and the Soviet Union, and the friendly relationship of the two countries changed from titular to virtual.
 In one less known example of the Sino-Soviet military cooperation, in April–June 1952 a group of Soviet Tupolev Tu-4 aircraft were based in Beijing to perform reconnaissance missions on United States fusion bomb tests in the Pacific.

+In the immediate years after the PRC was proclaimed, the Soviet Union became its closest ally.
+Moscow sent thousands of Soviet engineers and workers, and trainloads of machinery and tools.
+During the 1950s, the Soviet Union was the largest supplier of machinery to Chinese industries.
+By the late 1950s, the Soviets had erected a network of modern industrial plants across China, capable of producing warplanes, tanks and warships.
+Moscow even provided some nuclear technology.